Table Transformers for Imputing Textual Attributes: Experiments

 \subsection{Datasets}

-We used two datasets from Amazon Reviews \citep{ni2019justifying} and one dataset on car reviews\footnote{https://huggingface.co/datasets/florentgbelidji/car-reviews}.
+We use two datasets from Amazon Reviews \citep{ni2019justifying} and one dataset on car reviews\footnote{https://huggingface.co/datasets/florentgbelidji/car-reviews}.
 The two Amazon datasets are the software and the gift cards categories, separately, with the metadata.
 The software category has 459,050 rows and the gift cards category has 147,190 rows.
-We used the review rating, verified status, reviewer identifier, item feature, and review text to impute the review summary.
+We impute the review summary with the review rating, verified status, reviewer identifier, item feature, and review text.
 Review rating is an integer on a scale of 1 to 5, verified status is binary, reviewer identifier is multi-categorical, and review text is unstructured text.
 Although the reviewer identifier has no missing data, the one-hot encoding representation is highly sparse, with 374,877 and 128,873 different reviewers.
 Since item feature in the raw data is represented in the form of a list of sequences, we concatenate each list of sequences into a single sequence.
 In multi-task learning, we additionally select to impute the Unix review time (numeric column) and the review's main category (categorical column).

 The car reviews dataset contains 36,984 rows and we impute the review title column with the rating (numeric), vehicle title (categorical), and review (text) columns.
 In multi-task learning, we additionally impute for the day of month of the review (numeric) and the reviewer name (categorical).
 The missing value percentages for each column and all datasets are listed in Table \ref{tab:dataset}.
 For pre-processing, numeric columns are standardized, and categorical columns are one-hot encoded.